Multicoin: 7 Faktoren, die bei der Bewertung des Blockchain-Sammelmarktes (BECM) zu berücksichtigen sind

 Lack of vertical trading venues

-Currently, most collectibles do not have dedicated markets or exchanges to centralize liquidity and facilitate public prEis discovery; instead, they are traded on many different platforms — WhatsApp chats, Facebook groups, auction houses, etc. — which fragment liquidity.
+Currently, most collectibles do not have dedicated markets or exchanges to centralize liquidity and facilitate public price discovery; instead, they are traded on many different platforms — WhatsApp chats, Facebook groups, auction houses, etc. — which fragment liquidity.
 This means there is a large opportunity to serve underserved collectible markets; however, it will be difficult for BECM to compete if existing market structures are already efficient.
 These markets are less attractive to venture investors.

 Based on our initial assessment of the collectibles market, the markets for wine and spirits, handbags, and watches have the greatest potential for improvement.
 These collectibles are mainly traded on the black market, lacking liquidity and price discovery, making the existing market in a state of disruption.